Large Language Models Are Human-Level Prompt Engineers: Method in Detail

 \paragraph{Reverse Mode Generation} Although the ``forward'' model works out of the box for most of the pretrained LLMs, translating $P(\instruction\given\trainingData,\ f(\instruction)\textrm{ is high})$ into words requires custom engineering across different tasks.
-This is because the ``forward'' model only generates text from left to right, while we would like the model to predict the missing context before the demonstrations.
-To address this, we also consider ``reverse'' mode generation, which uses an LLM with infilling capabilities---e.g., T5~\citep{raffel2020exploring}, GLM \citep{du2022glm}, and InsertGPT~\citep{bavarian2022efficient}---to infer the missing instructions.
-Our ``reverse'' model directly samples from $P(\instruction\given\trainingData,\ f(\instruction)\textrm{ is high})$ by filling in the blank, making it a more versatile approach than the ``forward'' completion models.
-For example, in our instruction induction experiments we use the template in Figure \ref{fig:llm_template} (Middle).
+This is because while instructions are typically found in the beginning of passages, the ``forward'' model only generates text from left to right, which requires the instruction to be predicted at the end of the prompt.
+Therefore, we desire a more flexible approach such that the instruction can be anywhere in the text.
+To address this, we consider ``reverse'' mode generation, which uses an LLM with infilling capabilities---e.g., T5~\citep{raffel2020exploring}, GLM \citep{du2022glm}, and InsertGPT~\citep{bavarian2022efficient}---to infer the missing instructions.
+Our ``reverse'' model directly samples from $P(\instruction\given\trainingData,\ f(\instruction)\textrm{ is high})$ by filling in the blank.
+We show an example of the such template in Figure \ref{fig:llm_template} (Middle).

 \paragraph{Customized Prompts} Note that depending on the score function being used, there may exist more appropriate prompts than the samples above.
-For example, in our TruthfulQA experiments, we start with the human-designed instructions from the original dataset~\citep{lin2022truthfulqa}.
-As shown in Figure \ref{fig:llm_template} (Bottom), the ``reverse'' model is asked to propose initial instruction samples that fit the missing context.
+For example, in our TruthfulQA experiments, we start with the human-designed instructions from the original dataset~\citep{lin2022truthfulqa} and ask the the ``reverse'' model to propose initial instruction samples that fit the missing context (Figure \ref{fig:llm_template} (Bottom)).